 Showy Cyclist

 Showy Cyclist is really a curveball in this whole Naga build because he really only scales with spells and is triggered by Deathrattle.
-Usually, you will want to go for either Showy Cyclist or Groundbreaker build because you won’t have too much space for every Naga in this game.
+Usually, you will want to go for either Showy Cyclist or Groundbreaker build because you won’t have enough space for every Naga in this game.
 If you’re going for Showy Cyclist build, Darkcrest Strategist, and all the other spell-generating Nagas are the go-to.
 You also have to taunt the Showy Cyclist and you need a Titus Riverdale in order to double or triple the Deathrattles.
 It’s a pretty neat strategy, but it’s not bulletproof.

 Tavern Tier 6 Naga Minions